chiroptical/nftree-eco-frontend/README.md

 TODO
 ---

+- [ ] Properly hook up a registration page
+  - [ ] Componentize the registration form
+  - [ ] Send request for registration to backend (need to include email on the backend)
+  - [ ] Properly display backend errors on the frontend
 - [ ] Build a record of backend routes to avoid confusion
-- [ ] Properly hook up a registration page
 - [ ] Properly hook up a login page
 - [ ] Use cookies to determine logged in/out state
 - [ ] Set up redirects for registration and login